Heather Cox Richardson, History Professor and Columnist - Letters from America

 The study looked at the health of people who were discharged from 39 British hospitals with COVID-19 between March 2020 and April 2021, then assessed the recovery of 807 of them five months and one year later.

-Just 26 per cent reported a full recovery after five months, and that number rose only slightly to 28.9 per cent after a year, according to the study published in […]
+Just 26 per cent reported a full recovery after five months, and that number rose only slightly to 28.9 per cent after a year, according to the study published in the […]

 Stephan: This report and the one that follows both illustrate something very important that every voter should comprehend.
 On the basis of objectively verifiable data, both demonstrate that Republicans are not governing on the basis of societal wellbeing.
 They are demonstrating authoritarian power and voters and their families should just suck it up.
 You vote Republican to your own damage.
 Another manifestation of the kind of thinking that caused hundreds of thousands to support the MAGAt death cult and give up their lives by not getting vaccinated or wearing a mask.